brianguo71/BevoBnB/README.md

 # BevoBnB

-BevoBnB is an AirBnB clone created using the ASP.NET Core framework
+An AirBnB clone created using the ASP.NET Core framework